 Widely distributed throughout Okinawa Prefecture, it is the most common surname in the prefecture.
 Derived from “bijā,” meaning east.
 Located in the southeastern part of Hamahiga Island, central Okinawa Island.
 Locally, it is collectively called Bama-Hija with the beach in the northwest.
 There is a rocky hill called a gusuku at an elevation of … Read More

-The origin of Yoshida There are two main theories regarding the origin of the name: one is based on the place name, and the other is derived from “Yoshida,” which refers to rice fields with positive connotations.
-Cases derived from place names The place name “Yoshida-cho” is said to have originated from the Muromachi … Read More
+Hello, Mr. Yoshida.
+This is an explanation of the origin of the surname Yoshida, which is shared by your ancestors and friends.
+There are two main theories regarding the origin of the name: one is based on the place name, and the other is derived from “Yoshida,” which refers to rice fields with positive … Read More

-Kanroji is one of the Japanese family names.
+This is an explanation of Kanroji in Japan.
+It’s not just about name of the anime’s character.
 It is an extremely rare surname, with only a few dozen people bearing it nationwide today.
-Its origin is said to stem from the clan (Fujiwara clan) granted by Emperor Tenji to Nakatsukasa no Kamatari, also known as the Ryomon branch.
-Its status as a court … Read More
+Its origin is said to stem from the clan (Fujiwara clan) granted by Emperor Tenji to Nakatsukasa no Kamatari, also known … Read More

-One of the extremely rare Japanese surnames It may have existed in the past, but it is not currently found in Japanese surname databases.
+One of the extremely rare Japanese surnames.
+The name “Kibutsuji” isn’t just a character from the manga or anime.
+It may have existed in the past, but it is not currently found in Japanese surname databases.
 It might be a fictional surname, but “鬼” means demon, “舞” means dance, and ‘辻’ means crossroads.
-This surname signifies “a crossroads where demons dance.”
-Legends from olden times say … Read More
+This … Read More

 Kamado is one of the Japanese family name.
+The “Kamado” isn’t just a character from the manga or anime.
 This surname is extremely rare and uncommon, with only about 10 people bearing it in Japan.
 The protagonist of the manga Demon Slayer, Kamado Tanjiro, shares this surname.
 What is the origin of Kamado?
-Places with the same name can be found in areas like Kikusui … Read More
+Places … Read More

 This is a calligraphy written using a method called bi-calligraphy, and it has the same meaning as the English word “growing up” and the Japanese word “成馬” in Kanji. 成馬 is a mature horse over 20 months old Although this word is not listed in the Japanese dictionary, it is sometimes read as Narima, … Read More

-Etymology of the Suzuki surname Suzuki is said to be the second most common surname in Japan.
-Originating from Kii Province (Wakayama Prefecture), it began when the Hozumi clan, who served as Shinto priests in Shingu City, Wakayama Prefecture, adopted the Suzuki surname.
-A branch family of the Hozumi clan adopted the surname Suzuki. … Read More
+Hello, Mr. Suzuki.
+This is an explanation of the origin of the surname Suzuki, which is shared by your ancestors and friends.
+Suzuki is said to be the second most common surname in Japan.
+Originating from Kii Province (Wakayama Prefecture), it began when the Hozumi clan, who served as Shinto priests in Shingu City, … Read More

-Explanation of Kimura’s Origin Multiple theories exist regarding the origin of the name “Kimura,” including: – Deriving from a place name meaning “village where trees grow thickly” – Being related to the historically known Ashikaga clan branch Kimura family of Tochigi City, Tochigi Prefecture, through blood ties or local connections – Possibly originating from … Read More
+Hello, Mr. Kimura.
+This is an explanation of the origin of the surname Kimura, which is shared by your ancestors and friends.
+Multiple theories exist regarding the origin of the name “Kimura,” including: – Deriving from a place name meaning “village where trees grow thickly” – Being related to the historically known Ashikaga clan … Read More